Atanas-S-Nikolov/sirma-academy-final-exam/README.md

 ### Input

 CSV files must be uploaded by the user.
-The app should work for every tournament, with 32 teams, not only for EURO 2024.
+The app should work for every tournament, with 24 teams and 6 groups, not only for EURO 2024.

 After uploading all files home page view should be changed.